-There’s no “right” age to buy a home.
-But it’s wise to recognize where you are in life as you decide whether or not to buy.
-A home purchase is the most significant investment most people make, and your status as a homeowner can help you or hurt you financially.
-Perhaps most importantly, it affects your quality of life.
+There’s no “right” age to buy a home, but it’s smart to evaluate where you are in life as you decide whether or not to buy.
+A home purchase is the most significant investment in many peoples’ lives, and your status as a homeowner can help you or hurt you financially.
+Perhaps most importantly, your living situation affects your quality of life.

 When Should You Buy?

-- Can afford the monthly payments and expenses of home ownership
+- Can comfortably afford the monthly payments and other recurring expenses of homeownership

 - Can get approved for a good loan (or better yet, pay cash)

-- Plan to keep the home long enough to recoup transaction costs from buying and selling, as well as any price declines
+- Plan to keep the home long enough to recoup transaction costs from buying and selling, as well as recover from any price declines (that’s assuming prices do recover)

 - Can afford the risks, including surprise maintenance expenses or your home losing value in a weak market